tendermint/tendermint/docs/architecture/adr-versions.md

 We need to version blockchains across protocols, networks, forks, etc.
 We need to do it in a way that is scalable and maintainable - we can't just litter the code with conditionals.
-We need chain identifiers and descriptions so we can talk about a multitude of chains in a meaningful way.
+We need chain identifiers and descriptions so we can talk about a multitude of chains, and especially the differences between them, in a meaningful way.

 Let's start with versions.